 Cancer can strike almost any animal, and our pets are no exception.
-Like many diseases, cancer is more common in older animals, but can affect pets of any age.
-So, without getting alarmist or paranoid about it, you want to be on the alert for possible signs of trouble.
+Like many diseases, cancer is more common in older animals but can affect pets of any age.
+So, without becoming or getting paranoid about it, you want to be on the alert for possible signs of trouble.

-Only your veterinarian can determine for sure.
+Only your veterinarian can determine if your pet has cancer for sure.
 By all means, if you spot one of these signs, have your vet check it out.
-It might mean nothing more than a minor issue, and knowing that would contribute a lot to your peace of mind!
+It might mean nothing more than a minor issue and knowing that would contribute a lot to your peace of mind!

 Look out for these signs, especially in chihuahuas over the age of 10:

 • Lumps or skin masses – Many are benign in chihuahuas, especially things like sebaceous adenomas or lipomas.
 Unfortunately, some masses can be malignant, i.e. mast cell tumors or sarcomas.
 These generally appear under the skin and will progress in size.
 Any new lump or bump should be evaluated by your veterinarian and sampled